Dick Morris: Foreign political consultant

-Morris worked with the United Kingdom Independence Party in their campaign before the 2004 European Parliament election.
+Morris worked with the UK Independence Party in their campaign before the 2004 European Parliament election.
 The party, which advocated withdrawal from the European Union, won 12 of the United Kingdom's 78 seats.

 In 2004 and 2005, he and his wife had acted as campaign consultants to the successful Yushchenko presidential campaign in Ukraine.
 Morris reports that he insisted on the use of exit polls as a means of potentially exposing ballot tampering.
 He argues this played a significant role in forcing the government of then President Leonid Kuchma to acquiesce to a new poll when the official results of the first varied materially from the exit surveys.
 Faced with a similar (though smaller) divergence between exit polling and election returns, he took the opposite stance in a 2004 article in The Hill when he suspected "foul play" on the part of the exit pollsters in the US presidential race.

 In a November 13, 2007 press conference in Nairobi, Kenya, Morris announced that he would be offering his consultancy services pro bono for the campaign to elect Raila Odinga as President of Kenya in the 2007 presidential election running on the Orange Democratic Movement ticket.
 With four weeks to the national elections, an editorial in one of the leading dailies called into question the legalities of Morris' consulting work from the perspective of his presence in and lack of legal ability to work in Kenya "pro bono" or "through the back door".

 The outcome of the December 27, 2007, elections in Kenya is still disputed due to allegations of electoral fraud and rigging by the incumbent president, Mwai Kibaki, the Party of National Unity and erroneous reporting by the Electoral Commission of Kenya (ECK).
 Massive protests and tribal tensions have since erupted between the president's Kikuyu tribe and the majority of other tribes not favorably aligned to the outcome.
 Major mediations have commenced between concerned parties, including possible formation of a coalition and/or interim government until reelections are held.